-The surplus for the year (pre-pension re-measurement) was £358,562 (2021: surplus of £120,456) at the year end.
-After accounting for pension re-measurement, there was an overall surplus of £490,397 (2021: deficit of £141,910).
-Net assets now stand at £3,441,242 (2021: £2,950.849).
+The surplus for the year (pre-pension re-measurement) was £417,011 (2022: surplus of £358,562) at the year end.
+After accounting for pension re-measurement, there was an overall surplus of £321,338 (2022: surplus of £490,397).
+Net assets now stand at £3,762,583 (2022: £3,441,242).

-As at 31st March 2022, North View had £1,931,822 deposited as cash funds.
-We continue to have a substantial major repair investment programme with further replacement work due in properties over the next few years.
-Cash surpluses will be made, subject to our planned major repair programme over the next few years.
+As at 31 March 2023, North View had £1m deposited as cash funds.
+We continue to have a significant major repair investment programme in place.
+Cash surpluses will be made, subject to our planned major repair programme, over the next few years.

-The Association now offers a variable defined contribution pension scheme (having closed the final salary pension scheme), which has reduced the Association's potential future financial exposure regarding pensions, while adding a greater degree of certainty to our financial projections.
+The Association offers its employees a variable defined contribution pension scheme, having closed the final salary pension scheme.
+This has reduced the Association's potential future financial exposure regarding pensions, while adding a greater degree of certainty to our financial projections.